More on our Central Asia work

 ICAP projects in early 2015

-On 10-11 February, ICAP is holding the final conference for its 3-year programme “Research in action” civil society working to prevent conflict in Fergana Valley”.
-This event will be held in the city of Osh in South Kyrgyzstan, with partners from neghbouring Jalalabad and Batken, also a delegation from Khojend, Northern Tajikistan.
+On 10-11 February, ICAP holded the final conference for its 3-year programme “Research in action” civil society working to prevent conflict in Fergana Valley”.
+This event was held in the city of Osh in South Kyrgyzstan, with partners from neighbouring Jalalabad and Batken, also a delegation from Khojend, Northern Tajikistan.

-The conference will feature a presentation of the “Youth and Employment” report produced during the 3rd year of the programme by a team made up of INTRAC and its three NGO partners: Centre Interbilim Osh, Jalalabad Civil Society Support Centre, and EHIO Khojend.
+The conference featured a presentation of the “Youth and Employment” report produced during the 3rd year of the programme by a team made up of INTRAC and its three NGO partners: Centre Interbilim Osh, Jalalabad Civil Society Support Centre, and EHIO Khojend.
 At the same time we are organizing a Youth Jobs Fair with the city youth committee and employment service in Osh.
-The Youth & Employment report will be available in Russian soon and later in English via this website.
+You can now download your free copy of the Youth & Employment report in Russian and English.

 Meanwhile INTRAC continues collaboration with International Alert in Tajikistan in a series of workshops to enhance research skills for journalists and policy analysts, focused on support democratic changes in society.

 We have begun a study of multi-stakeholder initiatives in Kyrgyzstan with the Institute of Social Studies, The Hague, Netherlands.
 This will look at some national level examples of cooperation between the civil society, government and private sectors.

 We will also be working with previous partners in Kazakhstan, NGO Shyrak, to carry out a 3-country study of legislation and its implementation for people with disabilities in the fields of education and employment.

 More widely in the region, staff from the Bishkek office will be involved in an organization assessment for the Step by Step programme in Armenia, for Open Society; and will collaborate in INTRAC’s study of aid policy in Russia and the BRICS countries for Oxfam Russia.